 Unable to find a vintage

-Fender name on a reasonably priced mandolin.
-For a few
+name on a reasonably priced mandolin.
+The latest Fender

 FM-60E and FM-61SE (5 and 8 strings, respectively); and

-other (and, in my opinion, superior) brand of acoustic/electric
+certain other (and, in my opinion, superior) brand of

-The acoustic/electric FM-60S was sold only in Japan.
+FM-60S was sold only in Japan.
+All models except the

-with the C string on the FM-60E, but I've tried it and don't
+with its C string, but I've tried it and don't

 find it insurmountable.
 On the whole, given their price